inmatura/aws.inmatura.com/docs/models/gpt-2/index.md

 This model has a fee of `0.15` dollars per hour.
 You will incur costs for software use **only** for as long as your endpoint is running.

-Infrastructure costs are independent and in addition to the costs of software and it depends on the instance type selectd.
+AWS infrastructure costs are independent and in addition to the costs of software and it depends on the instance type seleced to run the algorithm.